yashreddy19/team-activity-tracker/README.md

 # Team Activity Tracker

-A Django-based chatbot application that tracks and reports team member activity from Jira and GitHub.
+A Python/Django based chatbot application that tracks and reports team member activity from Jira and GitHub.
 This application provides a natural language interface to query team member contributions, pull requests, commits, and Jira issues.

 ## Features